-- Ushers greet arriving worshipers, help them find seats, and bring the offerings to the altar.
+- Ushers greet arriving worshipers, help them feel welcome, and bring the offerings to the Altar.

-- Lectors read the first and second lessons at each service.
+- Lectors read the lessons appointed and lead the psalm at each service.

-- Assisting Ministers offer the Prayers of the People and help serve Communion wine at the altar.
+- Assisting Ministers offer the Prayers of the People and help serve Communion at the Altar.

-- Acolytes light the candles on the altar, carry the cross in processions and assist the priest and deacon with Communion preparations at the altar.
+- Acolytes light the candles, carry the cross in processions and assist the priest and deacon with Communion preparations at the Altar.
 (If no acolyte is scheduled, the Assisting Minister helps with these duties.)

-- Sacristans prepare the altar for Holy Eucharist with the appropriate linens and Communion vessels.
+- Sacristans prepare the bread and wine for Holy Eucharist and set out the appropriate linens and Communion vessels.